A Beginner’s Guide to Sales Lead Management & How to Win At It

 What Is Sales Lead Management?

-Sales lead management is a system that sales teams rely on to keep their sales engine running smoothly.
 It helps salespeople build up momentum in their pipeline to ensure that revenue growth is steady.
-In sales lead management, sales leads are organized and identified as to the stage they’re in.
-The sales team follows up accordingly with these sales leads until a sale is closed or it becomes obsolete.
+Managing sales leads entails organizing and identifying the stage your leads are currently present in.
+The sales team or sales rep follows up accordingly with these sales leads until a sale is closed or it becomes obsolete.

 When you think about sales lead generation, defining what a sales lead actually is can become overwhelming fast because there really isn’t one universal definition that fits every company.